younghoh/ngx-easy-table/README.md

 [![NPM](https://nodei.co/npm/ng2-easy-table.png)](https://npmjs.org/package/ng2-easy-table)

 Early alpha version.
-Do not add it to page, it is highly unstable
+Do not add it to page, it is highly unstable.
+Beta will be available around 10th of April 2016

 This table always will be easy to add to every page.